SchemaPlus/schema_plus/README.md

 If you find any incompatibilities, please report an issue!

 ### Deprecations
-In cases where rails 4.2 has introduced features previously supported only by SchemaPlus, but using different names, SchemaPlus 2.0 now issues deprecation warnings in favor of the rails form.
+In cases where rails 4.2 has introduced features previously supported only by SchemaPlus, but using different names, the SchemaPlus 2.0 family of gems now issue deprecation warnings in favor of the rails form.
 The complete list of deprecations:

-* Index definitions deprecate these options:
+* Index definition deprecates these options:
   * `:conditions` => `:where`
   * `:kind` => `:using`